 Install a caching plugin.
 Caching is another huge factor when it comes to speeding up your WordPress site.
 Why?
 When you visit a website, the elements of the page are pulled together into a temporary storage (a cache) on your hard drive.
 This stored data makes it easier for your browser to load the site the next time you visit it.
-By installing a caching plugin (such as or ), your site will generate your page far more quickly for the visitor by using less resources.
+By installing a caching plugin (such as or ), your site will generate your page far more quickly for the visitor by using fewer resources.

 Compress your pages with GZIP.
 Pages that are bursting with high-quality content (such as videos and images) tend to be larger (over 100kb) and consequently slower to download.
 If you want to speed up their download time, you can compress your pages together using .
 This enables you to create a more reliable, faster data transfer through your site. allows you to enable this from their configuration page.